 When you need fast cash, your mind stops thinking logically.
 All you need is money and that too quickly.
 So when you scan the innumerable pages of Google search results, it becomes triple difficult for you to discriminate against legal payday loan companies from illegal ones.

 Predatory payday loan companies are ruling the country.
 These companies use smart advertisements and catchy taglines to trap innocent customers.
-But they use abusive lending practices and charge excessively high-interest on payday loans.
+But they use abusive lending practices and charge excessively high interest on payday loans.
 Illegal payday loans have astoundingly high-interest rates and short repayment terms.
-The interest rates are so high and the repayment term is so short that most borrowers are unable to pay off debt.
+Interest rates are so high and the repayment term is so short that most borrowers are unable to pay off debt.

 The torture doesn’t end here.

 Illegal payday lenders use various tactics to harass debtors, which we will discuss in this post.
 But first, let us find out the 4 signs that indicate you’re dealing with an illegal payday loan.

 4 Signs to know if your payday loan is illegal

 - The lender doesn’t have any contact details: Tell me something.
 If you’re doing an illegal business, would you like people to track you?
 Would you prefer to leave any trace?
 Would you prefer to share your contact details with anyone?
 Perhaps not.
 Right?
 The same applies to illegal payday loan companies also.
 They are also less likely to display their contact details on their website.